 Do I need to have access to e-mail?
 In order to facilitate and expedite communications, we ask that all participants have an active and accessible e-mail account.
 Seminar participants are contacted frequently via e-mail with all information related to Network Summer.

 When can I expect to receive notification on my application status?
 Applicants will receive an email notification on the status of their Network Summer application in early April.

 What mailings may I expect to receive?
-Each candidate may expect to receive an acceptance/waitlist e-mail, an e-mail containing information on how to access readings via the Blackboard system, and further e-mails as necessary.
+Each candidate may expect to receive an acceptance/waitlist e-mail, an e-mail containing information on how to access readings via the NYU Wikis, and additional e-mails as necessary.